huang-kenneth/Karaoke-machine/README.md

-## Karaoke Machine / Youtube to mp4 Lyric Generator
+## Youtube to mp4 Lyric Generator
-This project aims to recreate a karaoke machine with improvements to the system.
-Generally, karaoke spots have a limited selection of songs - our code allows the user to generate their own karaoke video with just a Youtube link!
 We use OpenAI's Whisper to create our speech-to-text subtitles for our videos and use other libraries to process and create our final video.

+This project is ultimately part of a bigger project that aims to recreate a karaoke machine with improvements to the system.
+Generally, karaoke spots have a limited selection of songs - our code allows the user to generate their own karaoke/lyric video with just a Youtube link!

 ## Installation
 To set up your environment, run: